Play It Safe: We are committed to health and safety. Click here for 2021 Season Updates.

 Bob Taylor, Executive Director

-LTSF Producing Artistic Director, Charles Fee, will direct The Hound of the Baskervilles and Tyne Rafaeli will direct Love’s Labour’s Lost.
+LTSF Producing Artistic Director, Charles Fee, will direct The Hound of the Baskervilles.
+Love’s Labour’s Lost was originally directed by Tyne Rafaeli.
 The productions will be performed in rotating repertory Tuesdays through Sundays at 7:30 p.m.
-Discounted Early Bird tickets are on sale through December 31st.

 In Shakespeare’s romantic comedy, Love’s Labour’s Lost, when a King decrees that his court be free of women so that he and his men may study without distraction, what could possibly go wrong?
 Nothing, until a beautiful princess and her delectable entourage pay a visit and put the men’s resolve to the ultimate test.
 Love letters gone awry set in motion a series of hysterical misadventures, which turns the court topsy-turvy in a Shakespearean study of “Wooing 101.”